Robust Misspecified Models and Paradigm Shifts: Concluding Remarks

 Within this general framework of model switching, there are many other interesting questions to pursue.
-For example, global robustness requires a positive chance of a model being adopted forever, but it may also be interesting to look at when a model is adopted infinitely often such that the underlying misspecification never vanishes.
-While the robustness approach delivers clean characterizations, one can restrict attention to a given small set of models and fully characterize the dynamics of model choices, i.e. how a decision maker oscillates between two or more competing models persistently.
+For example, persistence requires a positive chance of eventual adoption, but this concept is silent about the size of this probability.
+New insights may emerge from studying how this probability is determined by key primitives of the model, such as whether it is correctly specified or misspecified, and features of the learning environment, such as the switching stickiness.
+Another potentially fruitful direction could be to restrict attention to a given small set of models and fully characterize the dynamics of model choices, i.e. how a decision maker oscillates between two or more competing models persistently.

 {}